-As much as we have citizens who are in need of healthcare, there is also a lot of politics and personal gains.
+As much as we have citizens who need healthcare, there are also many political and personal gains.
 We are spending trillions of dollars on healthcare but without any significant outcome.

-The American medical system featured at the last of an 11 country list based on performance while spending more than them.
-Countries like New Zealand, Australia, Sweden, Germany, Canada, and others were way ahead of the USA in the finding.
+The American medical system featured at the last of an 11-country list based on performance while spending more than them.
+Countries like New Zealand, Australia, Sweden, Germany, Canada, and others were ahead of the USA in the finding.

 Healthcare coverage is also not working out the way it is supposed to.
 Insurance companies are monopolizing the reimbursement models by limiting them within the regulations of state boundaries.
-They also manipulate authorization and don’t cover many procedures and medications.
-Skyrocketing drug prices have made it worse as they are not covered as advertised on television.
+They also manipulate authorization and don't cover many procedures and medications.
+Skyrocketing drug prices have worsened as they are not covered as advertised on television.

 The Commonwealth Fund found that American doctors spend an abnormal amount of time delivering the treatment and medicines included under a patient's coverage.

 In the modern era of smartphones and the internet, healthcare has been invaded by the consumer mentality and high expectations.
 We are not ready to accept what is given to us; instead, we want what we want promptly!